Veeco Instruments (NASDAQ:VECO) Updates Q3 2022 Earnings Guidance

 Veeco Instruments (NASDAQ:VECO – Get Rating) issued an update on its third quarter 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $0.32-$0.48 for the period.
 The company issued revenue guidance of $160.00 million-$180.00 million, compared to the consensus revenue estimate of $169.15 million.

-Several institutional investors have recently modified their holdings of VECO.
-Advisor Group Holdings Inc. grew its holdings in shares of Veeco Instruments by 315.4% in the first quarter.
-Advisor Group Holdings Inc. now owns 4,644 shares of the semiconductor company’s stock valued at $126,000 after acquiring an additional 3,526 shares in the last quarter.
-Bank of New York Mellon Corp lifted its stake in Veeco Instruments by 5.9% in the first quarter.
-Bank of New York Mellon Corp now owns 520,086 shares of the semiconductor company’s stock valued at $14,139,000 after purchasing an additional 29,035 shares during the last quarter.
-American Century Companies Inc. purchased a new stake in shares of Veeco Instruments during the first quarter worth $815,000.
-Citigroup Inc. increased its stake in Veeco Instruments by 8.9% in the first quarter.
-Citigroup Inc. now owns 53,649 shares of the semiconductor company’s stock valued at $1,459,000 after acquiring an additional 4,403 shares during the last quarter.
-Finally, PNC Financial Services Group Inc. increased its stake in Veeco Instruments by 48.7% in the first quarter.
-PNC Financial Services Group Inc. now owns 4,558 shares of the semiconductor company’s stock valued at $124,000 after acquiring an additional 1,492 shares during the last quarter.
-97.66% of the stock is owned by institutional investors.
+A number of hedge funds have recently made changes to their positions in the company.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS boosted its position in Veeco Instruments by 14.1% in the first quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 43,539 shares of the semiconductor company’s stock valued at $1,184,000 after buying an additional 5,368 shares in the last quarter.
+Thrivent Financial for Lutherans grew its position in Veeco Instruments by 22.4% during the 2nd quarter.
+Thrivent Financial for Lutherans now owns 50,344 shares of the semiconductor company’s stock worth $977,000 after acquiring an additional 9,230 shares during the last quarter.
+American Century Companies Inc. acquired a new stake in Veeco Instruments during the 1st quarter valued at $815,000.
+MetLife Investment Management LLC raised its position in Veeco Instruments by 53.7% in the 1st quarter.
+MetLife Investment Management LLC now owns 28,364 shares of the semiconductor company’s stock valued at $771,000 after purchasing an additional 9,908 shares during the last quarter.
+Finally, APG Asset Management N.V. acquired a new position in Veeco Instruments in the first quarter worth $477,000.
+Institutional investors and hedge funds own 97.66% of the company’s stock.

 Veeco Instruments Inc, together with its subsidiaries, develops, manufactures, sells, and supports semiconductor and thin film process equipment primarily to make electronic devices worldwide.
 The company offers laser annealing, ion beam deposition and etch, metal organic chemical vapor deposition, single wafer wet processing and surface preparation, molecular beam epitaxy, and atomic layer deposition and other deposition systems, as well as packaging lithography equipment.